Akshay5623/devops_eng114/README.md

 ### Now create an AMI of the DB machine following the steps above

 ### After that image has been created
-- Go to the ami security and change the source rule to the public ipv4 address of the app from ami db on the 27017 port and save the rule.
+- Go to the ami security and change the source rule to the public ipv4 address of the app from ami db/32 on the 27017 port and save the rule.

 - Connection may close when you create an AMI you just need to ssh back into the DB machine.